wanmingz/ai_factor_barra/README.md

 # AI Theme Factor Research

+> **Motivation:** If LLM-generated views — grounded in news and market context — can help explain and rank **equity** returns, can the same agent + RAG pattern extend to **multi-asset** allocation (equities vs bonds vs commodities vs FX)?
+This repo tests that progression: first within stocks (Barra 5th factor), then across asset classes (`multi_asset/`).

 **Can LLM + RAG-enhanced thematic views improve cross-sectional equity return explanation and stock ranking, beyond classical Barra style factors?**

 This repo is a **research sandbox** for studying the **AI Theme Factor** — a 5th factor derived from Gemini theme scores (grounded in ETF momentum and RAG-retrieved news) and stock-theme mappings, embedded into a Barra-style multi-factor framework alongside Size, Value, Momentum, and Volatility.
+The **multi-asset agent** (Stage 4) applies the same signal stack one level up: asset-class scores instead of stock-level theme exposure.

 The classical factor pipeline (WLS → ML → IC → long-short backtest) provides the **measurement infrastructure**.
-The research contribution is testing whether **AI-driven thematic signals** add incremental explanatory and predictive power.
-See [Research History](#research-history) for how the project evolved in three stages.
+The research contribution is testing whether **AI-driven thematic signals** add incremental explanatory and predictive power — in equities first, then as a top-down allocation layer.
+See [Research History](#research-history) for how the project evolved in four stages.

 > **Scope**: Educational / portfolio project.
 Not a production risk model.
 PnL figures are illustrative; research design and limitations are documented explicitly.